neomatrix369/justLikeTwitter/README.md

 (rest of the info available separately).

 ####Installation into your IDE
-In order to run the FullLifeCycleAcceptanceTest test, the Reporter needs some comparison tool as needed by ApprovalTests, see [http://approval.readthedocs.org/en/latest/getting-started.html](http://approval.readthedocs.org/en/latest/getting-started.html).
+In order to run the ```FullLifeCycleAcceptanceTest test```, the Reporter needs some comparison tool as needed by ApprovalTests, see [http://approval.readthedocs.org/en/latest/getting-started.html](http://approval.readthedocs.org/en/latest/getting-started.html).
 By default the console will be used to show if any differences in output.